-The first high leverage trading strategy I want to talk about is how you pick your market.
+The first strategy I want to talk about is how you pick your market.

 When using a ratio of up to 100x or more, you need to focus on a market that is currently in a strong positive or negative trend.

 Yes, you can.
-However, when using high leverage in forex, crypto, or stock trading, you are always better off entering a market that is heavily one-sided.
+However, when using high credit in forex, crypto, or stock trading, you are always better off entering a heavily one-sided market.